Visit Drax Power Station

 Our weekend tours include a visit to the Skylark Centre and Nature Reserve where you can explore local landscape and wildlife.

-- You’ll be accompanied by at least two fully trained tour guides
+- You’ll be accompanied by a fully trained tour guide

 - Personal Protection Equipment is provided